Godot: How to create sprite sheets the easy way

 Create sprite sheets

-With TexturePacker you can easily create sprite sheets for Godot.
+TexturePacker makes it easy to create optimized sprite sheets for Godot.

-Download TexturePacker, it is available for macOS, Windows and Linux.
-You can test it within a 7-day trial period before purchasing a license:
+Download TexturePacker, which is available for macOS, Windows, and Linux.
+You can test it with a 7-day free trial before purchasing a license:

-Start TexturePacker and drop the sprites that should be packed in a sprite sheet on TexturePacker's main window.
-You can also drop folders, TexturePacker will automatically scan them for image files and add them to the sheet.
+Start TexturePacker and drop the sprites you want to pack into a sprite sheet onto TexturePacker's main window.
+You can also drop entire folders, TexturePacker will automatically scan them for image files and add them to the sheet.

-Click on the Framework button at the top of the right sidebar, select Godot SpriteSheet as data format.
-The sprite sheet data contains for each sprite its coordinates on the sheet and its size.
-It is used later to extract the sprites from the sheet automatically.
+Click the Framework button at the top of the right sidebar and select Godot SpriteSheet as the data format.
+The sprite sheet data file contains each sprite's coordinates and size on the sheet, which is used later to automatically extract individual sprites from the sheet.

-Use the Sprite sheet file field (below the framework button) to select the location and file name of the data file.
-The file name extension .tpsheet is added automatically.
-The Texture file name can be left empty, TexturePacker will save the PNG containing the sprite sheet next to the data file.
+Use the Sprite sheet file field (below the framework button) to select the location and file name for the data file.
+The .tpsheet file extension is added automatically.
+The Texture file name can be left empty, TexturePacker will save the PNG sprite sheet image next to the data file.

-When you save the data and texture file in your Godot project directory, Godot will reimport the sprite sheet automatically if you've updated it with TexturePacker.
-No manual copying is necessary.
+When you save both the data and texture files in your Godot project directory, Godot will automatically reimport the sprite sheet whenever you update it with TexturePacker.
+No manual copying is required.

 Press the Publish sprite sheet button in the toolbar.
-This will save the sprite sheet image, and a .tpsheet file containing the sprite coordinates.
+This will save both the sprite sheet image and a .tpsheet file containing the sprite coordinates.

 Install TexturePacker importer

 Now switch to your Godot project.
-To import a sprite sheet not just as one large atlas image, but to create also a set of AtlasTextures for all individual sprites, you have to import the TexturePacker Importer plugin:
+To import a sprite sheet not just as one large atlas image, but to also create a set of AtlasTextures for all individual sprites, you need to install the TexturePacker Importer plugin:

 - Open the AssetLib view